post

 • Be sure to appreciate this gorgeous animal from a distance of at least 500 feet.
 Disturbing a federally protected species is not only illegal, but it can also severely hurt the species’ progress to recovery.
 If they are reacting to you, then you are too close.

 • Keep dogs leashed and avoid disturbing or feeding sandpipers.
 Red knots and other Kiawah Island shorebirds are currently threatened or endangered, so it is vital that we keep these policies in place to help in the recovery of our beloved bird populations.
+Although it’s knot an easy journey, we can all do our part to help these fascinating creatures.

 If you see someone disturbing shorebirds, contact the Kiawah Island Beach Patrol at 843-518-2880 or info@beachpatrolsc.org.